-For example, if you are running a trolling motor (battery operated), you would want to set the Low Battery Alarm to sound before the battery voltage drops too low for it to be used to start your main, gasoline-powered engine.
+For instance, if you are running a trolling motor (battery operated), you would want to set the Low Battery Alarm to sound before the battery voltage drops too low for it to be used to start your main, gasoline-powered engine.

-Temp.
+Off Temp.
 Alarm

-Settings: Off, 33-120 (Fahrenheit), 0-50 (Celsius); Default = Off
+Settings: Off, 33-120 Fahrenheit, 0-50 Celsius [International Models only]; Default = Off

 Temp.
 Alarm sounds when the water temperature detected by the Fishfinder reaches the Temp.
-Alarm setting, which is either set in degrees Fahrenheit or Celsius (international models only).
+Alarm setting, which is either set in degrees Fahrenheit or Celsius [International Models only].